 VIII.
 Cardiovascular Health

 IX.
-Cardiovascular Death
+CVD Death

-X. Cardiovascular Disease and Hypertension
+X. CVD and Hypertension

 Researchers studied 10,530 hypertensive women.
 That is, women with high blood pressure.